About the historical figures of The Burning Candle

 Godwin and Magnus, the sons of King Harold II of England, sail from Ireland and invade England again.
 The Normans defeat them again.

-Rebellion against King William I of England begins at York.
+Rebellion against King William I of England begins in York.
 William destroys most of Yorkshire.

 Edwin of Mercia and Morcar of Northumbria revolt against King William I of England, making a stand at the Isle of Ely with Hereward the Wake.
 Edwin’s own men kill him.
 William imprisons Morcar.